mark-hoy/tiny-m-build/README.md

 ## WORK IN PROGRESS
 This is my particular spin on the Tiny-M build, a variant of the Voron V0 using Mitsumi 2020 Extrusions and Nema 17 motors.
 The Voron machines are home build high performance printers.
 With the V0 being the smallest of the series.
 The numbering scheme, V0, V1, V2 represent different machines, so don't get confused that's it's a revision.

+My version of this is slightly different than the online CAD image.
+I want to used a BTT SKR mini E3 V2, a 24v heated bed (instead of 120v ac) and a direct drive sherpa mini instead of the regular boden drive.

 see the cad image at
 https://github.com/gsl12/Tiny-M